-The project will need to achieve Building Regulation Part L2 (2021) compliance via modelling, modelling will be undertaken at key stages to ensure the overall design proposals from the design team achieve compliance and the Client's aspirations for the building.
+The project will need to achieve Building Regulation Part L2 (2021) compliance via modelling for the extension.
+Modelling will be undertaken at key stages to ensure the overall design proposals from the design team achieve compliance and the Client's aspirations for the building.

-In order to meet these requirements, the building design will be developed with the design team following the energy hierarchy, with a 'Fabric First' approach whereby the construction budget is invested in the building fabric and energy efficiency measures, rather than relying on 'bolt on' and excessive amount of renewable energy technologies to achieve compliance.
+The building design will be developed with the design team following the energy hierarchy, with a 'Fabric First' approach whereby the construction budget is invested in the building fabric and energy efficiency measures, rather than relying on 'bolt on' and excessive amount of renewable energy technologies to achieve compliance.